Landgate/Medjil/README.md

 - The database from Medjil Beta testing will be cleared before the official launch.
 - After the official launch of Medjil, we plan to decommission Baseline.exe software.

 Medjil is a serverless application on AWS.
 Please allow a few seconds for it to wake up.
-Attached is a quick reference guide that might be helpful to new users.
+[Here](./Medjil-QuickUserGuide.pdf) is a quick reference guide that might be helpful to new users.
+To download the guide, right-click the link and select "Save link as...".

+# Medjil Cloning and Local development
+To clone and contribute to development in a local, off-line environment, please consider the following information.

 ### Requirements
 Python 3.8 or higher plus see requirements.txt